Fantastic Things to Do in Sifnos, Greece

 Luxury Accommodation in Sifnos

-Gerofinikas Boutique Hotel: In the heart of Apollonia, this Cycladic-style accommodation with panoramic views over the Aegean Sea includes a lovely swimming pool and a poolside snack bar.
+Gerofinikas Boutique Hotel: This Cycladic-style accommodation in the heart of Apollonia offers panoramic views over the Aegean Sea and includes a lovely swimming pool and a poolside snack bar.
 The property has rooms and apartments with a mini fridge, while some also have a kitchenette.
 Continental breakfast is served in the morning.

 Click here for more information and to get the latest prices.